-Ee an owner of Curtis Taylor's learn to be a gospel singer withly were at breakfast, he cast a Brother Harbin loved the truth | out a reacher.
-25 cents a copy, ly were at breakfast, he cast a Brother Harbin loved the truth | £2.50 c dozen, prepaid.
-Send al nst knowing look into my face and earnestly and faithfully work orders to Curtis Taylor, Arte drew from you without calling you before the church for a public wrangle.
-The weakness of the churches are no part of the cause of Christ, now are they?
-Your claim that the church here does very little for the cause of Ghrist is unfounded.
+Le an owner of Curtis Taylor's The beauty must be fain- girls and two boys, survive him learn to be a gospel singer with out a teacher.
+25 cents a copy-ast knowing look into my face and earnestly and faithful (2.50 g dozen) assessed to the control of the control my were at preaktast, he cast a Brother Haroin loved the tritin [2.50 g dozen, prepaid: Send a Ast knowing look into my face and earnestly and faithfully work corders to Curtis Taylor, Arte troin you without calling you before the church tor a public wrangle.
+The weakness of the churches are no part of the cause of Christ, now are they Your claim that the church here does very. little for the cause of Ghrist is unfounded.